-At the heart of KS3 English at Portal House is a commitment to developing pupils’ literacy skills to the standard required to access learning across the curriculum.
-We seek to ensure that every pupil at Portal House is able to engage in conversation with others in a considered and thoughtful manner; we seek to ensure that every pupil is able to read with confidence and pleasure and we seek also to ensure that every pupil can write clearly and accurately.
+At the heart of English at Portal House is a commitment to developing pupils’ literacy skills to the standard required to access learning across the curriculum.
+We seek to ensure that every pupil at Portal House is able to engage in conversation with others in a considered and thoughtful manner; we seek to ensure that every pupil is able to read with confidence and pleasure and we seek to ensure that every pupil can write clearly and accurately.

-We have selected strategies to enable this.
-In the first instance, we encourage pupils to read for pleasure.
-Research shows this to be the most effective way of securing literacy to the standard needed in 21st Century.
-To this end, we have a well-stocked library (with a high ratio of books to pupils, including E-books) while each class is equipped with book-boxes packed full of relevant and stimulating reading material.
-Next, we select the very best from the National Curriculum for English, enabling pupils to access a broad range of literature, including writing by canonical greats such as William Shakespeare and Charles Dickens as well as contemporary writers such as Michael Morpurgo and Benjamin Zephaniah.
-The study of literary texts is supplemented by close attention to different forms of non-fiction writing, especially that which involves multi-media technologies.
+In addition to DEAR time, we have a well-stocked library (with a high ratio of books to people, including e books).
+While each class is equipped with book boxes packed full of relevant and stimulating material.
+Next, we select the very best from the national curriculum for English enabling pupils to access a broad range of literature, including writing by canonical greats such as William Shakespeare and Charles Dickens as well as contemporary writers such as Michael Morpurgo and Benjamin Zephaniah.
+The study of literary texts is supplemented by close attention to different forms of nonfiction writing, especially that which involves multimedia technologies.
 Finally, pupils are encouraged to engage in cultural activities such as theatre and cinema visits, author visits and drama workshops.
-Our aim at KS3 is to ensure that each pupil enters KS4 English secure in the knowledge that he can ‘do’ English, and that he has the skills to achieve an English GCSE.
+Our aim at KS3 is to ensure that each pupil enters KS4 English secure in the knowledge that he can ‘do’ English and that he has the skills to achieve an English GCSE.

-- To expose students to the best literacy teaching possible .
+- To expose students to the best literacy teaching possible

-- To support pupils in reaching their full potential enabling them to take their place in the world of work.
+- To support pupils in reaching their full potential enabling them to take their place in the world of work